godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

-To ignore specific warnings in one file, insert a special comment of the form ``# warning-ignore:warning-id``, or click on the ignore link to the right of the warning’s description.
-Godot will add a comment above the corresponding line and the code won’t trigger the corresponding warning
+To ignore specific warnings in one file, insert a special comment of the form ``# warning-ignore:warning-id``, or click on the ignore link to the right of the warning's description.
+Godot will add a comment above the corresponding line and the code won't trigger the corresponding warning
 anymore:

 .. figure:: ./img/typed_gdscript_warning_system_ignore.png